 Indicate who will be working on the project.
 If vendors/consultants/contractors are already selected, it is critical the procurement (hiring) process meets the requirements of the grant program.
 Describe the process you used.
 If vendors/consultants/contractors are NOT already selected, describe the procurement process that will be used if the grant is awarded.
-If project personnel will include staff, include information on their current level of staffing and details on how the grant will supplement their current employment.
-See Appendices D and I for more information.

-- How/where will the product be publicly available or lead to greater availability? - What product will be developed during this project?
-How/where will it be publicly available? - Final product: Samples of the work done during the project period-examples from the cataloged database, photographs of the completed work, or similar documentation. - How will gathering specific data about your collection help you make strategic decisions about future collecting?
-Do you anticipate reshaping or fine-tuning your collections access or use by future generations?
+- What product will be developed during this project?
+How/where will it be publicly available or lead to greater availability? - Final product: Samples of the work done during the project period-examples from the cataloged database, photographs of the completed work, or similar documentation. - How will gathering specific data about your collection help you make strategic decisions about future collecting?
+Do you anticipate reshaping or fine-tuning your collections access for use by future generations?